espinr/activioty/docs/checkpoints/ir-arduino/README.md

 # Checkpoint: IR Keypad on Arduino

 Having in mind a less optimistic scenario –low budget, few resources–, I've implemented another checkpoint using a different solution.
 This option would cost less than $50 and it's really easy to use.
+It can be developed with a components from a basic Arduino-like kit.

+A system based on Infrared (IR) remote control, is not very reliable for our purpose since there must be a direct visual line between transmitter and receiver –likely TV remote controls. **More than a real solution, this is a proof of concept**.

 ![IR remote control and Arduino with the checkpoint being tested](./ir-control.jpg)